 How to Measure EMF Exposure Levels

-for reducing electromagnetic exposure, Measuring EMF exposure at home or work can be done using specialized EMF meters.
+for reducing electromagnetic exposure, measuring EMF exposure at home or work can be done using specialized EMF meters.
 These devices can detect and measure the intensity of electromagnetic fields from various sources, allowing you to identify areas with high exposure levels.
-Regular assessments and using EMF shielding materials can help minimize exposure, particularly in areas where prolonged time is spent, such as bedrooms and offices.
+Regular assessments and the use of EMF-shielding materials can help minimize exposure, particularly in areas where prolonged time is spent, such as bedrooms and offices.

 Protect Yourself from EMF Exposure